In this article, we discuss the most important types of lighting and some common lighting techniques used in every hotel.

 Bedroom Lighting

-Bedrooms need soft medium brightness lighting styles that invoke a feeling of comfort.
-You can use standard light bulbs with a warm hue and light fixtures that fit into the room’s aesthetic.
+Bedrooms need soft, medium, and bright lighting styles that invoke a feeling of comfort.
+You can use standard light bulbs with a warm hue and light fixtures that fit the room’s aesthetic.

 Dimmable LED lights are an excellent option for hotel rooms.
 This gives customers complete light control over the room and lets them define their preferred brightness for daytime and night.